- Home

 Side effects of radiation therapy

-These side effects can build up towards the end of treatment, but most will be temporary.
-You will have regular reviews with the radiation oncologist or other team members to monitor your progress.
-Talk to your treatment team about any side effects that concern you.
+Side effects can build up towards the end of the course of treatment, but most will be temporary.
+You will have regular reviews with the treatment team.
+Talk to them about any side effects that concern you.

-For more on the side effects you may experience, call Cancer Council 13 11 20 or see Radiation therapy.
+For more on the side effects you may experience, call Cancer Council 13 11 20 or see our general section on Radiation therapy.

 Video: What is radiation therapy?